adobe/helix-shared/CONFIGURATION.md

 ## Proposal: We introduce a JSON Schema for configuration files

 This way you can see errors in configuration files while editing them, and we have a formal way of describing and documenting the configuration format.

+> Notes:
+> - The validation is done during `HelixConfig.parse()`.
+> - Using a IDE plugin, the yaml can also be validated during input.

 ## Proposal: Strains are the only top-level concept